Last updated on January 11, 2023

 The Godzilla-inspired set of Ikoria became available not too long before this Secret Lair dropped in July 2020.
 Suffice it to say, they’re Hot with a capital H!
 You could get your hands on these in MTG Arena with a product code included in the Secret Lair drop, received upon arrival of your purchase of this product.

 Huge creatures, full-art, front and center.
-WotC released these with a Secret Lair drop in July 2020, and I don’t see how you can look at these and not love them.
-They’re pretty hard to get now that the drop has come an gone, so let’s cross our fingers that they’ll soon be the reward in a special event in MTGA!
+WotC released the Godzilla lands with a Secret Lair drop in July 2020, and I don't see how you can look at these and not love them.
+They're pretty hard to get now that the drop has come and gone, so let's cross our fingers that they'll soon be the reward in a special event in MTGA!

 Innistrad: Midnight Hunt Lands

-These beautifully-illustrated stylized lands come to use from the spooky, night-filled Midnight Hunt set that marks 2021’s Standard rotation.
+These beautifully illustrated stylized lands come to use from the spooky, night-filled Midnight Hunt set that marked 2021's Standard rotation.
 The lands are pretty unique with a borderless black and white art style.
 We get two versions of each of the five basic lands for a total of 10 new full-art lands.
-Spine-chilling, aren’t they?
+Spine-chilling, aren't they?

 Innistrad: Crimson Vow Lands

-Midnight Hunt‘s sequel set, Innistrad: Crimson Vow, continues with the black and white basic lands.
-With two more versions of each of the five basic lands, you now have an even wider variety of full-art basic lands to choose from if there weren’t enough already.
+Midnight Hunt‘s sequel set, Innistrad: Crimson Vow, continued with the black and white basic lands.
+With two more versions of each of the five basic lands, you have an even wider variety of full-art basic lands to choose from if there weren't enough already.

 Unfinity Orbital Space-ic Lands